There are breads out there which can do you good

 Rye bread is also a healthy bread because it contains fewer calories than white bread.
 It does, however, contain much more fibre.

 Rye bread also has a lower glycemic index than white bread.
-This means that is can be good for your blood sugar levels.
+This means it’s can be good for your blood sugar levels.

 Whole Grain Bread

-Possibly the most well known healthy bread, whole grain bread is made with a less finely milled flour than white bread.
+Possibly the most well-known healthy bread, whole grain bread is made with less finely milled flour than white bread.